borango/borango.github.io/PANBESY/index.md

 In our belief systems we hold different assumptions about what is needed to achieve *health*. _Some people smoke.
 Some exercise.
 Some smoke and exercise._ But we do agree on the general concept of health, and that health is an important value for us.
 As it is for every human being.

 Similar case for **solidarity**.
 Like every human, we all want to contribute to the wellbeing of our society's members.
+Based on our own assumptions, we all believe in our own ways of achieving solidarity.

 The map to the right highlights these values that we have in common.